Taehwan-Yun/Intelligent_Bank_Dashboard/data/README.md

 ## Description
-- Dataset for building dashboards
+- Datasets for building dashboard